wso2/docs-mi/en/docs/learn/examples/hl7-examples/file-transfer-using-hl7.md

-# How to use HL7 Messages with file systems
+# How to Use HL7 Messages with File Systems

 The Micro Integrator allows messages to be transferred between HL7 and the file system using the HL7 and VFS transports.